TrishalaMahesh/linux/README.md

 ### Answers about Assignment 4:
 1. What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?
 - Exit count is more for shadow paging compared to nested paging since the VMM performs more work in case of shadow paging.
-- Few of the Exit types that occur around 6 times more than that of nested paging are as follows:
+- Few of the Exit types that occur around few thousand more to upto 6 times more than that of nested paging are as follows:
     - Exit 0 : Exception or NMI
       - without EPT: ```CPUID 0x4ffffffd exit count for exit_type 0 is 8767```
       - with EPT :  ``` CPUID 0x4ffffffd exit count for exit_type 0 is 1964285```